Glossary of Buddhist Terms: Letters F – J

 A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

-Faith A mental factor that functions principally to eliminate non-faith.
-Faith is a naturally virtuous mind that functions mainly to oppose the perception of faults in its observed object.
+Faith A naturally virtuous mind that functions mainly to oppose the perception of faults in its observed object.
 There are three types of faith: believing faith, admiring faith, and wishing faith.
-See Transform Your Life, Joyful Path of Good Fortune, and Understanding the Mind.
+See How to Transform Your Life, Joyful Path of Good Fortune, Modern Buddhism and How to Understand the Mind.

 Father Tantra A Tantra that principally reveals methods for attaining the illusory body.

 Feeling A mental factor that functions to experience pleasant, unpleasant, or neutral objects.
-See Understanding the Mind.
+See How to Understand the Mind.

-Field for Accumulating Merit Generally, the Three Jewels.
+Field for Accumulating Merit Generally, this refers to the Three Jewels.
 Just as external seeds grow in a field of soil, so the virtuous internal seeds produced by virtuous actions grow in dependence upon Buddha Jewel, Dharma Jewel, and Sangha Jewel.
 Also known as `Field of Merit’.

 Firm apprehension A mental factor that makes its primary mind apprehend its object firmly.
-See Understanding the Mind.
+See How to Understand the Mind.

 Five Buddha families See Buddha family.

 Five delusions In the context of blessing the inner offering, the five delusions are: self-grasping, attachment, miserliness, jealousy, and confusion.
-See Guide to Dakini Land.
+See The New Guide to Dakini Land.

 Five exalted wisdoms Buddha’s omniscient wisdom has five parts: (1) the exalted mirror-like wisdom, which perceives all phenomena simultaneously as a mirror reflects objects; (2) the exalted wisdom of equality, which realizes that all phenomena are equal in emptiness; (3) the exalted wisdom of individual realization, which realizes all individual phenomena directly; (4) the exalted wisdom of accomplishing activities, whose function is to accomplish all the activities of a Buddha; and (5) the exalted wisdom of the Dharmadhatu, which realizes the Dharmadhatu, the ultimate nature of all phenomena.